Shivam03-coder/legal-lens/README.md

-# Clarity Counsel AI
+# Legal Lens

 ## Transform Complex Legal Documents into Clear Insights

-Clarity Counsel AI is a cutting-edge web application designed to simplify legal document analysis.
+Legal Lens is a cutting-edge web application designed to simplify legal document analysis.
 Upload your rental agreements, contracts, or any legal document, and receive instant, AI-powered insights, risk assessments, and easy-to-understand explanations.
 Our goal is to empower users by making complex legal jargon accessible and actionable.

 ## ✨ Features